Tyler leaders work to get vaccines to minority communities

-TYLER, Texas — As more vaccines become available to the public, Tyler leaders have been focusing on getting them into the hands of minority communities.
+TYLER, Texas — As more vaccines become available to the public, Tyler leaders have been focusing on getting them into the arms of minority communities.

 Shirley McKellar, a Tyler city councilmember, says she joined the Northeast Texas Taskforce which works with NET Health to inform community members about the vaccine because she knew people of color would be hesitant about it.